tcweiss/congressional_insiders/README.md

 #### `scrape_house_all()`

-To scrape trades from all PTRs filed by the House in a given year, use `scrape_house_year()`.
+To scrape all House trades disclosed in given year, use `scrape_house_year()`.
 The only argument is the year of disclosure:

 ```
 house_2022 <- scrape_house_all(2022)